NelsonLeDuc/JSACollection/README.md

 ## Advanced

-### Property Naming

-The way that property names map to fields contained within the collection is as follows (all of these are case insensitive):

-- Names will map directly to fields with the same name.
-- The first word of a name will map to a field with that name. (e.g. nameString will map to name)
-- The words of a name seperated by underscores will map to a corresponding field. (e.g. firstName will map to first_name)

 ### Non-Standard Types

 Normally the serializer will only attempt to map properties from JSON if the property type is `NSString`, `NSURL`, `NSDictionary`, `NSArray`, or one the primitive types.
 However the serializer has the property `allowNonStandardTypes` which is of type `BOOL`.
 By default this is set to `NO`, but if this is changed to be `YES`it allows the serializer to attempt to map keys to object types.